thalissonfelipe/demo/README.md

 To run this project, you need to have a local k8s cluster, as well as a local registry where the Docker images will be stored.
 In this project I'm using the Kind tool to set up a local cluster with one node.
 You can follow this [tutorial](https://kind.sigs.k8s.io/docs/user/local-registry/) from the official documentation to create the cluster and configure the registry on your machine.

 ### .k8s folder

-This folder contains the k8s manifests needed to run the application on the cluster, which are: service, configmaps, deployment, hpa and pod.
+This folder contains the k8s manifests needed to run the application on the cluster without Helm, which are: service, configmaps, deployment, hpa and pod.
 This folder is no longer being used in the project and is here for future reference only, as the project uses helm to create the k8s manifests.

 ### Namespaces